-What Are I3 Clarity Diamonds and Should You Buy Them? – An Expert Guide About I3 Clarity in 2022
+What Are I3 Clarity Diamonds and Should You Buy Them? – An Expert Guide About I3 Diamond

 Diamonds are a rare mineral with innumerable properties and varied compositions.
 For decades, diamonds have been a symbol of prosperity, and power and often are a mark of a particular social status.
 To attain this mark of power many individuals have tried to find a cheaper way as the clearest diamonds have the highest prices.

 If you have been to a store in search of a perfect diamond, you would possibly be aware of the fact that diamonds follow a universally recognized grading system and each grade of diamond has its own unique set of characteristics, and prices are fixed accordingly.
 We are going to look at I3 diamonds and explore what they entail by addressing some questions related to I3 diamonds followed by faqs.

 The lowest or weakest diamond clarity grading that is presently recognized and obtainable is I3 as per the GIA Scale.
 The Gemological Institute of America developed the GIA diamond clarity scale, which is used to evaluate and grade the quality of diamonds.

 - Very Very Small Inclusions (VVS1)

 - Very Very Small Inclusions (VVS2)

 - Very Small Inclusions 2 (VS2)

 - Small Inclusions 1 (SI1)

 - Small Inclusions 2 (SI2)